 To ensure smooth functioning the entire process for approval and processing should be described clearly in your expense policy.
 This also helps employees have a pleasant experience while on business travel.

-Most companies opt for Travel Management Company (TMC) and some, an internal travel agent to ensure seamless international travel for employees.
+Most companies opt for a Travel Management Company (TMC) and some, an internal travel agent to ensure seamless international travel for employees.

 Communicating safety policies and insurance details